 In addition to launching satellites, Spaceport Esrange will also host testing of the ESA’s Themis program, which is Europe’s initiative for reusable rocketry.

 Themis’ reusable space launcher will undergo first-stage tests, seeking to achieve vehicle liftoff and recovery.
-Finally, the spaceport will be used for suborbital test launches of various next-generation rockets.
+The spaceport will also be used for suborbital test launches of various next-generation rockets.

 Spaceport Esrange is currently seeking partnerships with satellite owners and orbital rocket manufacturers, with the first satellite launch expected in late 2023.
 CEO of the SSC, Stefan Gardefjord, stated that the facility will enable a “secure, competitive, and sustainable Europe.”